pachyderm/helium_public/README.md

 # Helium

 A standardized interface for provisioning pachyderm instances.
-Currently the only supported backend leverages pulumi to create new workspaces in a single cluster in GCP, sharding by namespace.
+The primary backend leverages pulumi to create new workspaces in a single cluster in GCP, sharding by namespace.
 These are closer to real "production" pachyderm instances, as Console, Notebooks, Auth, TLS, DNS, Ingress, GPUs, and Autoscaling is all correctly wired up.
-Helium itself is stateless, pushing that concern onto the responsibility of it's backends.
+Helium itself is stateless, pushing that concern onto the responsibility of it's backends (currently, all of which are pulumi based).

 By default all workspaces are deleted at midnight of the day they are created.
 However, expiration is configurable for up to 90 days.
 The DeletionController which runs as part of the controlplane takes care of automatically deleting those environments which are expired.

 Auth is enabled by default and setup with Auth0.

 Requirements for this project can be found here: `https://docs.google.com/document/d/1qFMMBQOS_KwHpRAiiwFwzRkvd5d5BKfSuxkchq6ra9U/edit`

 ## Using Helium UI